Neshoba County Soil & Water Conservation District Leadership

 Phone 601-656-8783, Extension # 3

-For the latest Neshoba County Conservation News Newsletter, please click here.
+The latest edition of Neshoba County Conservation News can be found here.

 What is a Soil and water Conservation District?
 During the 1930's, as Americans were recovering from the Great Depression, along came an unparalleled ecological disaster of national consequence.
 Americans looked out their windows to a black fog of dust, slowly moving across the entire United States.
 Following one of the most severe droughts in history across the Great Plains, the region's soil began to erode and blow away creating great clouds of dust, some of which began to settle in Washington, and came to the attention of President Franklin Dl Roosevelt.